‘It was hectic’: Police scene leads to elementary school lockout, parents react

 The incident started just after noon from a welfare check for someone possibly experiencing a mental health crisis.
 Negotiators and SWAT got called in, and neighbors were asked to either voluntarily evacuate or shelter in place.

-The scene created chaos for parents picking up their Black Traditional Magnet Elementary students, who had been bussed to nearby Hadley Middle School.
+The scene created chaos for parents picking up their Black Traditional Magnet Elementary students, who had been bused to nearby Hadley Middle School.

 They said it took more than an hour to get their kids from Hadley Middle School to their homes.